pershin-daniil/frontend-project-11/README.md

 ## Installation :heavy_check_mark:

-To install project on your computer clone repository and in cloned directory use this command.
+To install project on your computer, clone repository and in directory of project use this command.

     make install